katur/dotfiles/osx_setup.md

 ```

 However, the upgrade command overwrites the default pip and easy_install
-such that they use python3 instead of python (2), despite the fact that
+such that they use python3 instead of python2, despite the fact that
 these files exist in python2 directories.
 This is a known issue:
 https://github.com/Homebrew/homebrew/issues/25752
 So, since I do not need Python 3 right now anyway, I uninstalled the brewed
-pythons and packages, and started over, brewing only python (2).
+pythons and packages, and started over, brewing only python2.

 MySQL